Sons of adam squared for mocm

 Leonard Saidman: drums, vocals

-Their first single on Pentacle Records (a Gary Paxton-run label under his Bakersfield International studio umbrella) was the psych-pop-leaning “The Thinking Animal” b/w “My Petite”, both showcasing a lighter, psychedelic side of the group.
-That single was written by Ken Johnson, Jerry Ritchey, and Bob Hopps, a songwriting team also responsible for Chocolate Tunnel’s “The Highly Successful Young Rupert White” and “Ostrich People.”
-The track received modest promotion, including a KRLA Beat ad placed by Pentacle or band rep Pete Manuele.
+Their first single on Pentacle Records, “The Thinking Animal” b/w “My Petite”, leaned toward melodic psych-pop and was penned by the songwriting team of Ken Johnson, Jerry Ritchey, and Bob Hopps — the same trio behind Chocolate Tunnel’s cult favorites “The Highly Successful Young Rupert White” and “Ostrich People.”
+The record received modest airplay and a promotional push through a KRLA Beat ad placed by Paxton’s circle, possibly by rep Pete Manuele.

 -Robert Williston